pygridtools/gridmap/README.rst

 For complete documentation `read the docs <http://gridmap.readthedocs.org>`__.

-*NOTE*: You cannot use GridMap on a machine that is not allowed to submit jobs (e.g., slave nodes).
+*NOTE*: You cannot use GridMap on machines that are not allowed to submit jobs (e.g., worker or edge nodes).

 Requirements
 ~~~~~~~~~~~~